DakshVerma11/Financial-LLM-Fine-Tuning-AWS/README.md

 ## Setup

-### Step 1: Upload Project Starter Files

-1. Start your SageMaker Notebook Instance by clicking on **Open JupyterLab** once your notebook instance is ready.
+1. Start  SageMaker Notebook Instance by clicking on **Open JupyterLab** once your notebook instance is ready.
    ![AmzSagemakerModels](https://github.com/user-attachments/assets/ff849672-39a9-415e-af57-a49c681e4b9b)

 2. Upload the 2 Python notebook files (.ipynb) in the project starter files folder to JupyterLab using the upload arrow in the top left menu.
    ![AmzS3DataBucket](https://github.com/user-attachments/assets/f613fd6e-5ba0-47ba-ace0-d5b094ebd314)

-3. You should see two Jupyter Notebook files in the JupyterLab file menu.
-Use the **Python 3.10 PyTorch or TensorFlow Kernel** to run code in these notebooks.
+3. Use the **Python 3.10 PyTorch or TensorFlow Kernel** to run code in these notebooks.

 4. Remember to stop your notebook instance when you stop or pause work on your project.
 Save your individual notebook files periodically in JupyterLab using the **File -> Save** menu to avoid losing your work between sessions.
    ![screen-shot-2024-01-07-at-1 53 29-pm](https://github.com/user-attachments/assets/119381fa-8011-48f7-b19c-4d593ece887b)